vinitshahdeo/Water-Monitoring-System/README.md

 #### _2. Is this a hardware/IoT project?_

-_Yes, it is a hardware/IoT + software project.
-There would be maximum tasks related to frontend, backend, design and documentation of the website and later, it would be integarted with the real-time data from the sensors._
++_Yes, it is a hardware/IoT + software project.
+There would be maximum tasks related to frontend, backend, design and documentation of the website and later, it would be integrated with the real-time data from the sensors._

 #### _3. How to communicate with us?_